 3. Differentiate between assignments

 When working on papers 1 and 2, remember to link your ideas with concepts.
-When practising and organizing your ideas for the individual oral, remember to link your ideas with the global issues.
+When practicing and organizing your ideas for the individual oral, remember to link your ideas with the global issues.

 - Concepts: Cultura, identidad, creatividad, comunicación, representación, transformación, perspectiva.